nollieheel/app-php-fpm/README.md

 # app-php-fpm cookbook

-A wrapper cookbook that installs PHP-FPM, Mariadb client, and Postfix on a node.
+A wrapper cookbook that installs PHP-FPM and Mariadb client.

 ## Supported Platforms